mayankag32/Node-Weather-Website/README.md

 # Node-Weather-Website

-A Weather Forecast Website, built using NodeJS.
+A Weather Forecast WebApp, built using NodeJS.

 ## API used